louislewis2/payfast/README.md

 # Samples

 Samples can be found in the samples directory on disk, or in the samples solution folder in VS.
-There are now two samples, one for Asp.Net Mvc 5 and the other for Asp.Net Core

 ## PayFast.Web.Core